Sorry, you need to enable JavaScript to visit this website.

 Although some municipalities have been assigned broader competencies, their implementation is often hindered by limited financial resources.

-Non-formal education of young people in BiH is defined through the Law on Volunteering and the Law on Youth, both of which exist at the entity and district levels.
+Non-formal education of young people in Bosnia and Herzegovina is defined through the Volunteering and Youth Laws, both of which exist at the entity and district levels.
 These legal frameworks provide the basis for the development of youth policies and strategies at the corresponding and lower administrative levels, which include provisions on non-formal education.

-Three umbrella youth bodies and their member organisations rely on these legal acts in performing their advocacy role in all processes related to the development of frameworks for youth education and training in BiH.
+Three umbrella youth bodies and their member organizations rely on these regulations in performing their advocacy role in all processes related to the development of frameworks for youth education and training in Bosnia and Herzegovina.
 These documents and aspects of non-formal education are further elaborated in other relevant chapters.

 Cross-sectoral cooperation

-At the level of BiH, several advisory and coordination bodies have been established to support the development, harmonisation, and implementation of education and youth policies:
+At the level of Bosnia and Herzegovina, several advisory and coordination bodies have been established to support the development, harmonization, and implementation of education and youth policies: